How-to-faang-UTCN/How-to-faang-Guide/guides/Bloomberg_Guide.md

         - **Focus:** Behavioural
             > *In this final interview, you'll speak with a technical manager about your background, career goals, and your resume.
 While the conversation is primarily focused on getting to know you, there's a possibility you may be asked system design or algorithmic questions.*

-3. **Offer Stage**
+## Company Insights

-    Once you successfully make it through the recruitment process and get an offer, Bloomberg will fly you out for a 3-day networking event—everything’s covered.
+1. **Offer Stage:** Once you successfully make it through the recruitment process and get an offer, Bloomberg will fly you out for a 3-day networking event—everything’s covered.
 A few months before your internship starts, you’ll get a form to choose your preferred team, but note that there’s no guarantee you’ll land exactly where you picked.

-4. **Compensation & Benefits**

-    High salaries & bonuses.
+2. **Compensation & Benefits:** High salaries & bonuses.
 Bloomberg is not listed, so stock options are not part of the compensation package.

-5. **Post-Internship Opportunities**

-    One of the cool things about Bloomberg is that if you stand out during your internship, they might invite you back for a second one—this time, you can choose between New York and London.
+3. **Post-Internship Opportunities:** One of the cool things about Bloomberg is that if you stand out during your internship, they might invite you back for a second one—this time, you can choose between New York and London.
 They also offer full-time roles after graduation, so it’s a great long-term opportunity if things go well.

+## Recommendations

-6. **Personal touch**
+1. **Personal touch**

-     #TODO
-7. **Resources**
+    Even though it was a long process, I genuinely enjoyed the recruitment experience.
+Bloomberg stands out as one of the few companies that truly went beyond just testing whether you’re a memoization machine.
+I especially appreciated their in-person interviews.

+    The one that stuck with me the most was the system design interview.
+I had the chance to sit down with a senior engineer, side by side, sketching things out on paper.
+For the first 20 minutes, we just talked—about Bloomberg, about myself.
+What really impressed me was how, instead of staying on the usual surface-level topics from my resume (which was mostly AI—outside his domain), he went much deeper.
+He asked about convolutional layers, how features are built hierarchically—stuff that tells you something about how someone thinks.
+Even though the interview was about system design, I got the feeling he wanted to understand the kind of person he was talking to.
+Are you thoughtful?
+Do you actually understand things?
+Or are you just skimming?

+    Every interaction I had with them felt genuinely human.
+The interviews weren’t rushed.
+Not once did I feel like someone was watching the clock or waiting for me to slip up—unlike a certain AI company in Switzerland (no names here), where the interviewer barely said hi before launching into a checklist of questions like he was in a hurry to be somewhere else.
+Everyone’s experience is different, and don’t forget—the interview is also your chance to see if you want to work with them.

+2. **General & Specific Resources**

     Some links to learn about Bloomberg's culture:
     > - [AI at Bloomberg | Bloomberg Professional Services](https://www.bloomberg.com/professional/solutions/ai/?tactic-page=588598#overview)